 There are many chalets and homestays that will welcome you, even without a reservation.
 During summer, when it’s the peak season, most hotels with mountain views tend to be fully booked, so bear that in mind if you plan a trip to Transfagarasan and you want to spend a night around.

 It’s cheaper to stay somewhere in the villages than in tourist hotels with great views.
 As always, you pay (a lot) extra for the location.

 Here are some recommended hotels on the Transfagarasan:

 - Budget accommodation: Livada cu Meri, Pensiunea Bujor de Munte, Piscu Negru- La insule

 - Mid-range accommodation: Complex Dracula & Spa, Casa Mosului, Cabana Capra (great location if you want to hike), Piscul Negru Hotel – Transfagarasan

 There are other accommodations on Transfagarasan, ranging from budget to mid-range in Cârţişoara village (Northside) and Arefu village (Southside).

 Some will say Transfagarasan is the best road in Romania, while others will argue that Transalpina is the ultimate alpine road.
 And they are all right.
 It’s a matter of personal preferences.

-If you decided to check out Transfagarasan while visiting Romania, I have a better idea for you.
+If you decide to check out Transfagarasan road while visiting Romania, I have a better idea for you.
 Why not check out the two best roads in Romania during the same trip?

-Planning a road trip in Romania can be a lot of fun.
-If you’re aiming to see more of Transylvania, then you can consider driving on Transfagarasan on your way towards Transylvania and then checking out Transalpina on the way back to Bucharest.
+Planning a road trip to Romania can be a lot of fun.
+Suppose you’re aiming to see more of Transylvania.
+In that case, you can consider driving on Transfagarasan on your way towards Transylvania and then checking out Transalpina on the way back to Bucharest.
 Or vice versa.
-The only recommendation would be to treat these roads as attraction and to plan your schedule accordingly.
+The only recommendation would be to treat these roads as attractions and plan your schedule accordingly.